 What you can do

 The list of fees and restrictions can be daunting, but Apartment List is here to help!
 Many landlords and property managers can be flexible with policies as long as you can show that you and your pet are responsible tenants.
-Here are three strategies to convince your landlord that your pet is a safe bet.
+Here are four strategies to convince your landlord that your pet is a safe bet.

 1. Build a pet resume